asfdrwe/simpleTD4/README.md

 pc opcode reg\_a,reg\_b,reg\_out,reg\_in cflag|load\_a,load\_b,load\_out,load\_pc|nextcflag|alu\_out

 ## How to write ROM.bin
-write 8bits in 1 line
+write one opcode (8bits) in 1 line
 ignore \_ , // as comment for iverilog
 see ROMLED.bin ROMRAMEM.bin ROMINOUT.bin